There are three possible evaluation decisions for the doctoral defense. All decisions—with the exception of “fail”—must be unanimous.

 If the dissertation and/or defense are not acceptable to all members of the committee, the decision will change to either "re-defend" or "fail" as discussed below:

-“Not pass” indicates that committee is not satisfied with the dissertation and with the oral examination, but believes that rewriting may make it acceptable.
-In this case, the Report of Dissertation Defense should be returned to the Graduate School by the Supervisor, with each member of the committee indicating their decision.
+“Re-defend” indicates that the committee is not satisfied with the dissertation or with the oral examination, but believes that rewriting may make it acceptable.
+In this case, the fully signed Report of Dissertation Defense (gold form) should be returned to the Graduate School by the Supervisor, with each member of the committee indicating their decision.
 Another scheduled defense will be required and a new gold form will be generated.

 Committee members should submit their individual Report on Doctoral Dissertation forms indicating their dissatisfaction.

 Document a dissertation defense as follows: